Billie Eilish Makes Grammys History With Her First Win

 "I feel like I joke around a lot and I never take anything seriously at these things, but I genuinely want to say I'm grateful, and I only want to say that I'm grateful," she said.

 “It feels crazy to be a part of this in every way.
-To be able to score the theme song to a film that is part of such a legendary series is a huge honor.
+To be able to score the theme song to a film that is part of such a legendary series is a huge honour.
 James Bond is the coolest film franchise ever to exist.
-I’m still in shock," Eilish told The Hollywood Reporter of the honor.
+I’m still in shock," Eilish told The Hollywood Reporter of the honour.

 Advertisement